ekowyawson/reading-notes/markdown-summary.md

 ## Markdown Examples:
 Let's look at some examples.

 You can create a heading by using the pound `#` sign at the beginning of a line, followed by a single space, then the desired text.
-Consecutive pound signs create incrementally smaller headings:

-Create the largest heading with one `#` sign and the smallest heading with six `#` signs:
+Consecutive pound signs create incrementally smaller headings.
+The largest heading is created with one `#` sign and the smallest heading with six `#` signs:
 # -> The Largest Heading
 ###### -> The Smallest Heading